What is Acupuncture?

 Acupuncture Therapy History

 This 2,500 year old treatment that aims to turn your body’s natural healing mechanism on.
 It incorporates gentle muscle and tendon manipulation and gentle acupuncture.
-Chinese herbs are often used as well.

 Best of all, not only is there pain relief, but we are retraining your body at the same time to keep itself pain-free.